Ultimate Guide To WordPress RSS

 • Feed Type: All Comments

-• Description: Comments feed – Feed that includes the latest comments left on your blog
+• Description: Comments feed – Feed containing the latest comments left on your site

 • Example Feed: http://yourdomain.com/comments/feed/